Friday, January 15, 2016

 St Louis Arch

-We walked to the Gateway Arch a stainless steel structure 630 feet high with and 60-foot foundation and a catenary curve swaying half-inch 20 mph wind.
+We walked to the Gateway Arch, a stainless steel structure 630 feet high with a 60-foot foundation and a catenary curve swaying in a half-inch 20 mph wind.

 We rode the two-passenger tram to the observation room at the top of the Museum.

-We could hear a click, click of the tram as we ascended to the top of the arch.
+We could hear the tram's click, click as we ascended to the top of the Arch.

 Downtown St Louis